yashkarwa/Yashkarwa.github.io/_posts/2020-07-13-Do Data Scientist needs to be a programmer?.md

 You don't need to be an expert in all these technologies.
 Work with your Software Engineers team - Teamwork is the dream work!

 **Next Step**:
- > Introductory Session for Flask
+ > Introductory Session for API Building